moe123/coconut/ReadMe.markdown

 // unlike in Cocoa, Collections are traversable by index-key-path :
 // read and write (if the destination object is mutable), mostly
-// the coconut KVC interface is more complex TODO explain.
+// the coconut KVC interface is more advanced and complex.

 MutableArray indexTree;
 for (std::size_t i = 0; i < 10; i++ ) {